 - A. A dedicated Pediatrics Unit (for infants and children) will be unusual.
 More common is a group or pod of Medical Surgical patient rooms designated for pediatric patients.
-Special requirements of a Pediatrics Unit include a Procedure Room for invasive or painful procedures that can be performed away from the patient bedroom, a Dayroom that supports adolescent/teen activities, and a Play Room for young children to engage in play therapy to reduce anxiety, fear or frustration. (we do not have these rooms in the Pediatric criteria, should we add them- provided as authorized) - B. Provide a physical environment with consideration given to the Pediatric population.
+Special requirements of a Pediatrics Unit include a Procedure Room for invasive or painful procedures that can be performed away from the patient bedroom, a Dayroom that supports adolescent/teen activities, and a Play Room for young children to engage in play therapy to reduce anxiety, fear or frustration. - B. Provide a physical environment with consideration given to the Pediatric population.
 Select artwork that relates to adolescents and children. - C. Security for the Pediatric Unit or a dedicated area of a Medical-Surgical unit is important to consider when selecting locations within the MTF for the Pediatric population.
 The use of a patient abduction/elopement alarm system is also important to plan for early in design.